Quark Donuts in 10 Minutes

 These gluten-free and sugar-free Quark (Cottage Cheese) Donuts are exactly the way donuts should be: fluffy and light on the inside, golden and crisp on the outside.
 Sweetened with Stevia, they can be served with a side of a citrusy glaze but it’s not essential to the full enjoyment of this 10 minute treat.
+If there is one thing other than fresh cream eclairs that I can admit to being a sucker for (for a no-sugar version use Stevia drops and this icing), it must be the donuts.
+For the obvious reasons I keep away from store-bought varieties and since I am after more instant gratifications than a homemade yeast donut allows, I tend to go without.

 Until now, when after talking to Mum about some Polish racuchy [rah-tsoo-he] she’d made earlier, I’d decided to remake the Polish cottage cheese fritters into these bite-sized donut ‘holes’.
 And since the donuts only take 10 minutes to make, I am glad that these little munchkins are somewhat more healthy than your regular kind.
 Sure, they are deep fried, but if you use a good oil and only have them once in a while, they are a good alternative to what’s around in the ready-made aisle.